numbat70/inclusion2021/index.md

 <p><a href="https://vimeo.com/431281808" target="_blank">Watch this video of a talk by Farai Madzima</a> talking about cultural bias in design and how it feels to be 'one of a kind in the workplace.</p>

-In this video he explains that culture can influence people along these dimensions:
+<p style="margin-bottom: 0">In this video he explains that culture can influence people along these dimensions:
 - leading
 - Evaluation
 - Deciding